 - Owner-Operator Indep.
 Drivers Ass’n, Inc. v.
 New Prime, Inc.,398 F.3d 1067 (8th Cir.
 2005)(the attorney fee provision of the ICCTA authorizes fee awards only for plaintiffs not prevailing defendants).

 - Am.
 Textile Mfrs.
 Inst., Inc. v.
 The Limited, Inc., 190 F.3d 729 (6th Cir.
 1999)(False Claims Act not applicable to false customs declarations where no loss of duties shown).

 - Matsushita Elec.
 Indus.
 Co., Ltd. v.
 U.S., 750 F.2d 927 (Fed.
 Cir.
-1984)(affirming decision of the United States International Trade Commission denying petition to revoke antidumping duty order covering Color Television Receivers from Japan on grounds of changed circumstances).
+1984)(affirming the decision of the United States International Trade Commission denying the petition to revoke the antidumping duty order covering Color Television Receivers from Japan on the grounds of changed circumstances).

 - Hodgson v.
 United Mine Workers of Am., 344 F. Supp.
 17 (D.D.C.
 1972) (election of W.A.
 “Tony” Boyle as President of the United Workers of America overturned for violations of the LMRDA).